Growing Great Garlic

 After the garlic is cured you’ll want to clean it so you can store it inside.
 This is simply brushing off any remaining dirt, snipping the leaf stalk off, and snipping the roots off.
 I tend to leave an inch or two of the stalk on the top as I find it is easier to break apart the bulb with this ‘handle’.

-You’ll notice the biggest bulbs- put these aside and then figure out how many total you want to save for planting again in a few months.
-The best to keep for long term storage are good sized bulbs that are fully wrapped in the papery skins.
+Next, set the biggest bulbs aside and then decide how many you want to save for planting again in a few months.
+The best to keep for long-term storage are good-sized bulbs that are fully wrapped in the papery skins.

 (see above) and…